Interested in becoming a school bus driver?

 Being a school bus driver is a rewarding and demanding job.
 School bus drivers are responsible for driving the bus while transporting school students to and from school safely and maintaining discipline and control of the passengers.

 Driving a school bus is a part time job typically consisting of 2-2 1/2 hours of drive time in the morning and 2- 2 1/2 hours of drive time in the afternoon.
-This allows the driver to have 4-5 hours off in the middle of the day, and to have the summer off while school is not in session.
+This allows the driver to have 4-5 hours off in the middle of the day.
+Our company also does a lot of summer runs and extra field trips which is available to drivers throughout the school year and during the summer.

 A school bus is much larger than the average car or truck and requires a Commercial Drivers License (CDL) to operate.
 Each driver is required to carry a "Class B" drivers license with "Passenger" and "School" endorsements with the "Air Brake" restriction removed.
 Special classroom training, a yearly physical, criminal history, child abuse & FBI clearances are also required.
 Meyers Bus Lines, Inc. has a Pennsylvania Certified Instructor on staff to train individuals who are interested in driving a bus but do not have their CDL license.